Power of 10: Positive powers

+For further examples, see Names of large numbers.
+Numbers larger than about a trillion are rarely referred to by name or written out as digits, but instead are typically described with exponent notation.

 Negative powers

 The sequence of powers of ten can also be extended to negative powers.

 Similar to the positive powers, the negative power of 10 related to a short scale name can be determined based on its Latin name-prefix using the following formula: